-Why I honor him so much, is when I reached a certain level of dedication, self disciplines and purification processes (mastering both zen and the bardo) of my self enlightenment path, my real past life karma began to surface and this is no ordinary suffering or pain.
+Why I honor him so much, is when I reached a certain level of dedication, self disciplines and purification processes (mastering both Zen and the Tibetan bardo) of my self enlightenment path, my real past life karma began to surface and this is no ordinary suffering or pain.

 These purification rites of karma are about receiving the same karmic pain returned to you, from those you have hurt, killed or raped.
 Having a Roman Solider past life, there was much that would be returned to my soul in the way of pain.
 And once you open and commit to that doorway, the pain does not stop until you bend, break, shatter and put yourself together again, in the way that Shamanism and Buddhism as one can (not modern buddhism).

 You then free the soul you hurt and their soul fragment is returned to their incarnated person and you suffer that pain at the moment of their injury or death you had caused.
 That has been my whole life this lifetime but in my most intense times, a divine experience would happen to balance this out.
 It was then Guru Rimpoche had appeared to me.